alaaelgndy/FileUploader/README.md

 - configure your models namespace like (App\\)
 - configure your temp path, the default is (temp/).
 - update your models to impelement (Elgndy\FileUploader\Contracts\FileUploaderInterface).
-- then configure the available media type for each model and the rules of the files extension.
+- use Uploadable trait in your uploadable models.
+- impelement this function getMediaTypesWithItsOwnValidationRules()
+    - the keys are the mediaType
+    - the values are the available extensions for this specefic mediaType.
 ```
 <?php